cyrilletuzi/angular-async-local-storage/README.md

 ## Angular support

 This lib major version is aligned to the major version of Angular.
-Meaning for Angular 4 you need version 4, for Angular 5 you need version 5, for Angular 6 you need version 6, and so on.
+Meaning for Angular 5 you need version 5, for Angular 6 you need version 6, and so on.

-We follow [Angular LTS support](https://angular.io/guide/releases), meaning we support Angular 4 minimum, until October 2018.
+We follow [Angular LTS support](https://angular.io/guide/releases), meaning we support Angular 5 minimum, until May 2019.

 This module supports [AoT pre-compiling](https://angular.io/guide/aot-compiler).